joakim/kay/README.md

     print (truth)
 }

-"literal for a method cell (function in other languages)"
+"literal for a method cell (function or private method in other languages)"
 method-literal: => { … }

 "a method cell that receives a message, prints its argument and returns a string"